Disclosure: We evaluate products and services independently, but we may receive a referral fee on the services featured on this page.

 Washington, DC 20009

-Whitman-Walker Health offers confidential HIV and STD testing on a walk-in basis.
+Whitman-Walker Health at LIZ offers confidential HIV and STD testing.
 All testing, counseling, and referral services are provided free of charge, though donations are appreciated.
 Upon arriving at the clinic, clients receive STD self-testing kits, which test for gonorrhea, chlamydia, and syphilis.
 This process, which includes a urine sample, oral and rectal swabs, and a blood draw, is for routine STD screenings for individuals who are not experiencing STD symptoms.
 Clients with acute symptoms should go to the Max Robinson Center, another location of this clinic, for testing and treatment.
-No appointment is necessary.
+Due to COVID-19, appointments are necessary.
+The LIZ clinic is open Monday, Wednesday, and Friday, 9 a.m. – 4:30 p.m. and Tuesday, Thursday, 9 a.m. – 5:30 p.m.

 Washington, DC 20005

-Medics USA provides urgent care and primary care for individuals in the DC Metro region.
+Medics USA provides urgent and primary care for individuals in the DC Metro region at its three locations.
 It specializes in a wide range of medical services, including occupational care, travel care, immunizations, and laboratory testing, including STD screening.
 While urgent care services are available without an appointment, clients seeking STD testing should schedule an appointment through the clinic’s online portal or by calling during business hours.
 Health insurance is accepted, and uninsured clients may qualify for the community care program, which offers significant discounts on many services and procedures.

 2750 14th Street NW, Suite C